Marsh Lane, Derbyshire

 Marsh Lane village is located in the civil parish of Eckington in North-East Derbyshire, England.
 It is 6 miles north east of Chesterfield.
 In 2011 the village had a population of 895.

 Schools

 Marsh Lane has a primary school which was built in the 1870s.
 It also has a nursery for children aged 3–4 years of age.

 Culture

-As the village is located just between the border of South Yorkshire and Derbyshire, it has its own accent.
-A cross between the Sheffield (as opposed to Yorkshire) and Chesterfield accents, Chesterfield being the predominant.
+As the village is located near the border with South Yorkshire, it has its own accent: a cross between the Sheffield (as opposed to Yorkshire) and Chesterfield accents, Chesterfield being the predominant.